-PREISM-Supported Publications and Other Outputs, Fiscal Years 2003-08
+PREISM-Supported Publications and Other Outputs, Fiscal Years 2003-11

-The following is a list of outputs from projects funded by PREISM during fiscal years 2003-08.
+The following is a list of outputs from projects funded by PREISM.
 Three categories are listed: monographs and journal articles; conference presentations; and working papers, discussion papers, and theses.

 Monographs and Journal Articles